-What are the President’s Impact Awards?
+What is the President’s Impact Academy?

 How do I become a member of the President’s Impact Academy?

 President’s Impact Academy members are selected via the nomination process for the President’s Impact Awards (PIA).
 For more information about the awards and process, visit President’s Impact Awards & Academy.

 Faculty of Applied Science & Engineering

 For pioneering contributions to the field of healthcare engineering, applying industrial engineering principles to improve the healthcare system in Canada and beyond.

 Professor Michael Carter has been on a 30-year long mission to demonstrate that industrial engineers are necessary partners in the process of improving Canada’s healthcare system.
 In 1990, there was little or no industrial engineering expertise in optimizing healthcare systems and the effective use of scarce resources.
 Professor Carter was the first academic in Canada to devote his research and teaching to improving the healthcare system.
 A Professor in the Department of Mechanical and Industrial Engineering and Founding Director of the Centre for Healthcare Engineering, he has supervised several hundred student projects and theses on healthcare applications to demonstrate the value of industrial engineering concepts, such as process improvement, capacity planning, flow, utilization, and optimization, to the healthcare system.
 Over 130 of his former students now work in the health sector.